-Deanna Young is the author of four books of poetry, including Reunion (Brick Books, 2018) and House Dreams (Brick Books, 2014), which was nominated for the Trillium Book Award for Poetry, the Ottawa Book Award, the Archibald Lampman Award, and the ReLit Award.
-Among her influences are the poets Rainer Maria Rilke, William Butler Yeats, Emily Dickinson, Franz Wright and Louise Glück.
-Her work has also been influenced by the hymns and folk music and poetry of the rural Ontario culture in which she grew up.
+Deanna Young is the author of four books of poetry, including House Dreams (2014) and Reunion (2018).
+Her work has been nominated for the Trillium Book Award for Poetry, the Pat Lowther Memorial Award, the Ottawa Book Award, and the Archibald Lampman Award.
+Among her influences are the poets Rilke, Yeats, Emily Dickinson, Franz Wright and Louise Glück.
+Her work has also been influenced by the hymns and folk music of the rural Southwestern Ontario culture in which she grew up.
 Her poems often have spiritual and psychological concerns, and incorporate elements of the gothic and the surreal.
-Born in the village of Lucan in southwestern Ontario, she grew up there, in neighbouring townships, and in the nearby city of London.
-She now lives in Ottawa, where she works as an editor and teaches poetry privately.
+In 2019 she was appointed the English Poet Laureate of Ottawa for a two-year term.

 In Grade 11. in Mr. Underhill’s English class, I read — or heard read — Alden Nowlan's “Britain Street”.
 It was a warm spring day in London, Ontario, in a portable at the end of the football field.
 The portable door was propped open, the pungent smell of torn-up turf wafting in, and he held up a worn copy of 15 Canadian Poets Plus 5, like a circuit rider might hold up a bible, and intoned, “This is a street at war./ The smallest children/ battle with clubs/ till the blood comes,/ shout ‘fuck you!’ / like a rallying cry —”.
 I was startled, instantly hooked.
 By the end of the poem, the top of my head was tingling and I thought, Wow, I want to do that.
 Whatever Nowlan had achieved in that poem, I wanted to try to do it too.